danyaberezun/replacewith/README.md

 Since we consider the expression as the new body of `old`, inliner should call `bar` here because it may have some side effects.
 In this particular case, there is no reason to call `bar` but then the inliner should use some kind of static analysis to decide this.
-AFAIK, the inliner is not able to handle such optimization, and it may also be too computationally expensive.
+AFAIK, the inliner is not able to handle such optimization and it may also be too computationally expensive.

 The current behaviour and the expected behaviour coincide and correspond to the proposed specification.